openflighthpc/concertim-ansible-playbook/contrib/dev/ansible-dev-containers/README.md

-# Creating an alternative development environment for developing the Concertim Services
+# Configuring the Concertim containers to create a development environment for Concertim Services

 This directory contains an ansible playbook to configure the production installation of the docker containers to one that is suitable for development.